Rlegaspi562/Visualization-of-Sentiment-Analysis-of-Yelp-reviews/README.md

 In this small project I'm curious to see what reviews say about a nearby ramen shop I frequent.
 I do basic sentiment analysis and try to extract some basic visuals I think would be interesting to see from text reviews

 ## Data Source
-This data has been scraped off yelps website for educational/analytical purposes.
+This data has been scraped from yelp.com for educational/analytical purposes.

 ## Data Description
 This data is 315 observations with one variable: Reviews.